vwengert/Translation/README.md

 # Translation
 Translation Service sample

-Simple REST API with either mariadb or List.
+Simple REST API with either mariadb or List<>.

 Service is configurable with translation.service.implementation either LIST or MARIADB.
 Default will be DB.

-Simple tests for service with mocked repository
+Repository adds a custom function which relies on a configurable element, which get autoinjected.

+Tried to have a full test coverage.